As species recover, some threaten others in more dire shape | WTOP News

 “Clearly there are occasions when we get these conflicts between species that we’re trying to protect,” said Stuart Pimm, a Duke University extinction specialist.
 “But is it a major worry in conservation?
 No.”

-Species recoveries can produce tradeoffs, since some animals are more adaptable than others to changes in the climate or landscape, said Bruce Stein, chief scientist with the National Wildlife Federation.
+Species recoveries can produce tradeoffs, as some animals are more adaptable than others to changes in the climate or landscape, said Bruce Stein, chief scientist with the National Wildlife Federation.

-The Great Lakes region has an estimated 65 to 70 pairs of sandy-backed, ring-necked piping plovers, which skitter along beaches nibbling tiny marine animals and eggs.
+The Great Lakes region has an estimated 65 to 70 pairs of piping plovers.
 They’re among three remaining North American populations, their decline caused primarily by habitat loss and predation.

 Meanwhile, merlin numbers in the region have jumped.
-In the past 10 to 15 years, they’re suspected of killing at least 57 adult plovers, Cooper said.
+They’re suspected of killing at least 57 adult plovers, Cooper said.

-While officials have shot some merlins, they’re looking for non-lethal controls.
-Data from the transmitter backpacks might help determine whether capturing and relocating them is worth trying, said Vince Cavalieri, a biologist with the national lakeshore.
+Data from the transmitters might help determine whether relocating them is worth trying, said Vince Cavalieri, a biologist with the national lakeshore.

 Recovery of America’s national bird, the bald eagle, is a triumph.
-But in one area of coastal Maine, the big raptor poses a problem for the only U.S. breeding population of great cormorants.
+But in one area of coastal Maine, it poses a problem for the only U.S. breeding population of great cormorants.

 “When they’re disturbed by eagles, the adult cormorants will flush and leave their nests,” said Don Lyons, a conservation scientist at the National Audubon Society’s Seabird Institute.

-His team organizes volunteers to camp near cormorant gatherings to scare away eagles.

-In Southern California, least terns and snowy plovers are no match for attacking peregrine falcons, which like eagles bounced back after the ban on DDT.
-Such pesticides are passed up food chains and cause large birds to produce eggs with thin shells, which females crush when trying to incubate them.
+In Southern California, least terns and snowy plovers are no match for attacking peregrine falcons, which like eagles bounced back after the DDT ban.
+Such pesticides cause large birds to produce eggs with thin shells, which females crush when trying to incubate them.

-The San Diego Zoo and Wildlife Alliance tries to protect the endangered birds by hiring a falconer to capture problem peregrines, keeping them in a holding facility over winter or releasing them in Northern California.
-Some find a new territory, while others go back, said Nacho Vilchis, a conservation ecologist.
+The San Diego Zoo and Wildlife Alliance tries to protect the endangered birds by hiring a falconer to capture problem peregrines for release elsewhere, said Nacho Vilchis, a conservation ecologist.

-“If there’s a real problem bird that keeps returning, we may ask for permission for lethal removal, but that’s only rarely done,” Vilchis said.

 Hunting and bounties devastated New England’s gray seals.
-Saved by the Marine Mammal Protection Act of 1972, the population has rebounded to tens of thousands.
+Legally protected since 1972, the population has rebounded to tens of thousands.

-Fishing groups contend the seals could threaten cod stocks that regulators are struggling to rebuild after decades of overfishing.
+Fishing groups contend the seals could threaten cod stocks that regulators are struggling to rebuild from overfishing.

-The Coastal Ecosystem Alliance, based in Fairhaven, Massachusetts, wants to weaken the protection act to allow hunting and slow the seals’ population growth, said board member Peter Krogh.

 “Gray seals are certainly this case where recovery has both been cause for celebration and cause for concern,” said Kristina Cammen, a University of Maine marine mammal scientist who says they’re less of a hazard to fish populations than humans are.

-Fish farmers in the South and anglers in the Great Lakes region and Pacific Northwest have long complained about the double-crested cormorant, a dark-feathered diving bird that gorges on catfish, perch, salmon and other prized species.
+Fish farmers in the South and anglers in the Great Lakes region and Pacific Northwest complain about the double-crested cormorant, a diving bird that gorges on catfish, perch, salmon and other prized species.

-Cormorants have done so well since the DDT ban that agencies have tried limiting them in some locations with egg oiling, nest destruction and even shooting — drawing lawsuits from environmentalists who say the birds are a scapegoat for human actions that harm fish.
+Cormorants have done so well since the DDT ban that agencies have tried limiting them in some locations with egg oiling, nest destruction and even shooting.

-“They’re a part of our avian community and our ecosystems, and there needs to a place for them,” said Dave Fielder, a fisheries research biologist with the Michigan Department of Natural Resources.
-“But when their numbers are so high that they potentially decimate the recreational fishery, that’s a problem.”

-Wild turkeys were spread across North America before European settlement but had dwindled to tens of thousands by the 1930s, disappearing from many states.
-Now they’re hunted in 49 states and are so common in New England that they often cause traffic tie-ups.
+Wild turkeys, spread across North America before European settlement, had dwindled to tens of thousands by the 1930s, disappearing from many states.
+Now they’re hunted in 49 states and so common in New England they cause traffic tie-ups.

-Some hunters say hungry turkeys are outcompeting ruffed grouse, which are decreasing in parts of their range, such as the Upper Midwest.
-But scientists point to habitat loss and climate change.
+Some hunters say hungry turkeys outcompete ruffed grouse, which are decreasing in parts of their range, including the Upper Midwest.
+Scientists blame habitat loss and climate change.

-The National Wild Turkey Federation is helping move turkeys from states with plenty — such as North Carolina, Maine and West Virginia — to Texas and others that could use more, said Mark Hatfield, national director of conservation services.
+The National Wild Turkey Federation is helping move turkeys from states with plenty — such as North Carolina, Maine and West Virginia — to Texas and others needing more, said Mark Hatfield, national director of conservation services.

-“If you introduce hunting localized wild turkeys, you reduce the problem with overabundant turkeys right away,” Hatfield said.

-Conflicts between recovering species and ones still in trouble don’t always mean something is wrong, scientists say.
-It could reflect a return to how things were before humans got in the way.
+Conflicts between recovering species and ones still in trouble could reflect a return to how things were before humans got in the way, scientists say.

 “When a population gets back to where it’s having the same interactions with other organisms as before it went down, that’s nature at work,” said John Fitzpatrick, emeritus director of Cornell University’s Laboratory of Ornithology.